ait-testbed/attackmate/docs/source/playbook/commands/webserv.rst

 =======

 Start a http-server and share a file.
 This command will return after the first HTTP-request.
+To keep serving the file instead set keep_serving to True.

 .. code-block:: yaml